saulodigital/discord-roles/README.md

 # Discord Roles

-A bot example to extract all roles in a Discord server.
+A bot example to extract all roles from a Discord server.

 ## Requirements